emgong/double-takes/app/posts/2013-06-05-supporting-typescript-in-lineman.md

 Done, without errors.
 ```

 Now we've got the task working independently from the Lineman build process.
-For
-any arbitrary grunt task, this would be sufficient; simply run <code>lineman grunt
+For any arbitrary grunt task, this would be sufficient; simply run `lineman
-&lt;task&gt;</code>.
-However, if we run `lineman build`, the typescript task will not
+grunt <task>`.
+However, if we run `lineman build`, the typescript task will
-be run.
+not be run.
 Let's add it to the Lineman build process.

 <h1 id="add-ts-to-build">Compile during Lineman build</h1>